-DEPARTMENT OF MATHEMATICS AND STATISTICS, McMaster University, Hamilton, Ontario, Canada Jessemichaelhan@gmail.com
+Jesse Han Department of Mathematics and Statistics, McMaster University, Hamilton, Ontario, Canada Jessemichaelhan@gmail.com

-In his 1963 thesis, Lawvere showed that an algebraic theory T could be reconstructed from its category of models $\operatorname{Mod}(T)$ as functors $\operatorname{Mod}(T) \to \operatorname{Set}$ preserving all limits, filtered colimits and regular epimorphisms.
-In the '80s, Michael Makkai extended this to first-order theories to show that a first order theory T could be reconstructed from $\operatorname{Mod}(T)$ as Set-valued functors (the "ultrafunctors" preserving all ultraproducts and canonical maps "ultramorphisms" between them.
+In his 1963 thesis, Lawvere showed that an algebraic theory T could be reconstructed from its category of models Mod(T) as functors $Mod(T) \rightarrow$ Set preserving all limits, filtered colimits and regular epimorphisms.
+In the '80s, Michael Makkai extended this to first-order theories to show that a first order theory T could be reconstructed from Mod(T) as Set-valued functors (the "ultrafunctors" preserving all ultraproducts and canonical maps "ultramorphisms" between them.